“Education is the primary requirement for anyone living in this world.”

 The positive and achieving environment of a college space hides the brutal truth of failures in the outside world.

 A college should ensure to show the real concerns of the industry, where things might not be in favor easily.
-As there are too many competitors sometimes managing failure is a great thing one should have idea of.
+As there are too many competitors sometimes managing failure is a great thing one should have an idea of.

 14. Strength and weaknesses: